privacy-scaling-explorations/zk-kit.noir/packages/merkle-trees/README.md

 You can use any type you want for the leaves as long as they implement both the [Default](https://noir-lang.org/docs/noir/standard_library/traits#stddefault) and the [Eq](https://noir-lang.org/docs/noir/standard_library/traits#stdcmpeq) traits.
 Check out the tests for an example using Noir Bignums.

+> [!IMPORTANT]
+> The Default trait is needed because the leaf nodes are hashed with a "leaf marker".
+If you're following the [zk-kit JS implementation](https://github.com/privacy-scaling-explorations/zk-kit) you will find that the marker [defaults to 1](https://github.com/privacy-scaling-explorations/zk-kit/blob/54f175d06af2fe556367675f68e241b56bc4293b/packages/smt/src/smt.ts#L64C14-L64C23) and not 0.

 ### Example

 A Sparse Merkle Tree: